 For specific information about our methodology, see the OCS peer-reviewed publications on bottlenose dolphins.

 Bottlenose dolphins are regular visitors of California waters and are considered in many locations worldwide to be indicators and sentinels of the status and health of coastal habitats.
 Systematic monitoring of these free-ranging animals can provide key data for understanding their habitat use as well as tracking the progression of poorly known diseases and emerging and re-emerging pathogens that may impact both dolphin and human health.

 Understanding the ecology and dynamics of these coastal and offshore dolphins in California waters – as well as their site fidelity and spatial overlap – is useful not only for decisions affecting new Marine Protected Areas established in California, but these findings also have implications for future genetic and population studies leading to protection of these species.

-We are currently searching for funding to continue to study, so please check the donation page on how you can help us!
+We are currently searching for funding to continue this study.

 Investigations of skin lesions and physical deformities in wild bottlenose dolphins are generally scarce and localized and the majority of investigations have been focused on dead or captive animals.
 The cause of these lesions is still unknown, but an increasing number of studies on wild bottlenose dolphins suggest that lesions and deformities are anthropogenically induced.